mabarnes/moment_kinetics/debug_test/README.md

       ..communication: debug_check_shared_memory()`.
 The function runs the same error checks as are added by `@debug_shared_array` in `_block_synchronize()`.
+    * The tests in `debug_test/` check for correctness by looping over the dimensions and forcing each to be split over separate processes in turn.
+      This allows the correctness checks to be run using only 2 processes, which would not be possible if all dimensions had to be split at the same time.
 * Run `debug_test/debug_redundant_synchronization/runtests.jl` with
   `@debug_detect_redundant_block_synchronize` activated.
 This should show if any call to `_block_synchronize()` (including the ones inside